 - Public or Published Data: Data that is publicly available or classified as Published university information (UT Data Classification Standard), as defined by the UT Data Classification Standard, may be used freely with AI tools.

 - Controlled or Confidential Data: Data classified as Controlled or Confidential university information (UT Data Classification Standard) can be used with AI tools that are managed by the university and covered by contracts explicitly protecting university data.
-These contracts should ensure that the data is not utilized for training models or is isolated in a separate instance inaccessible to external parties.
+These contracts should ensure that the data is not utilized for training models or is isolated in a separate instance inaccessible to external parties and web search functionality must be disabled.

 - Authorized AI Tools: The Local and Cloud Services Decision Matrix provides information on AI tools and the types of university data authorized for use with each tool.